-Aside from pipework, JWF was also responsible for asphalt paving, traffic control, landscaping, and wetland restoration.
-The construction took place in the City of Bothell as well as an unincorporated Snohomish country.
-The geotechnical characteristics of the area includes cobbles and mixed face conditions, high water table, artesian, and multiple layered aquifers requiring extensive dewatering.
+The geotechnical characteristics of the area included cobbles and mixed face conditions, high water table, artesian and multiple layered aquifers that required extensive dewatering.